SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/STANDALONE.md

 ## NGE Operations

-The operations related to the NGE framework are used to handle changes to Trainrun and Node entities.
+The operations related to the NGE framework are used to handle changes to Trainrun, Node and Label entities.
 These operations ensure that any modifications are properly tracked and emitted, allowing for real-time updates and consistency within the application.

 ### Current list of actions available in NGE